ThaiHaiDev/Faculty_Topic_Management_Server/README.md

     + When registering, students fill in the information of group members.
     + Students can manipulate to register the topic name.
 Students have the right to delete the registered topic name.

+Constraint:
+* When the topic has not been approved, only the group leader has the right to update and delete the topic.
+* When the topic is approved for the first time (approved by the lecturer), students are no longer allowed to update and delete the topic (even as the group leader).
+But now only lecturers (lecturers who are not of that topic also have no rights) or deans have the right.
+* When the topic is approved (approved by the Dean), neither the student nor the lecturer has the right to update and delete.

 Updating...

 ***Currently the server is still being updated with the necessary functions, the update will be regularly updated here.
 Thank you!***